Daeer-Projects/Dylan-Beattie-and-the-Linebreakers/PaintItBlack.md

 I see the windows show and they are all dark-themed
 With menus and buttons, no color to attract
 I see people blinkin' and quickly turn away
-Like vampires in the sun, they hide behind the shade
+Like moths to a bright flame, they burn their eyes away

 [Verse 2]
 I look at my browser, the light mode's such a pain